helenclx/leilukin-site/src/pages/statements/accessibility.md

 In addition, I test the accessibility of my website manually by navigating with keyboard alone.

-## Known Issues

-The website's [Search page](/search/) includes a search field that is powered by [Pagefind](https://pagefind.app/), which has a [known issue](https://github.com/CloudCannon/pagefind/issues/158) of its search field input not being properly labelled, which affects screen readers' ability to understand the search field.

 ## Feedback

 Feedback from disabled and neurodivergent people are welcome.
 You can [contact me via email](mailto:{{ sitemeta.siteAuthor.emailEncoded | safe }}) for feedbacks and suggestions for improving the accessibility of this site.